KoslickiLab/MetagenomicKG/run_GTDB_tk/README.md

 2. `download-db.sh` is a built-in script in GTDB-tk that downloads a specific version of GTDB database.
 You can check or edit this version by modifying the links inside this script.
 By default, our analysis utilizes GTDB-tk v2.3.2 and GTDB r214.

 ```
+# this will download ~100GB ref data into local disk and takes long time to run
 nohup download-db.sh &
 ```